 Alphabet, the parent company of Google, may be the last company you’d expect to see on a list of the top autonomous vehicles stocks to buy in 2021.
 The company’s claim to fame is a search engine, after all.

-However, Google uses artificial intelligence in its search and online advertising platforms — the same AI that makes autonomous vehicles possible.
-So what exactly is Alphabet doing in the driverless car space?
+However, Google uses artificial intelligence (AI) in its search and online advertising platforms — the same AI that makes autonomous vehicles possible.
+So what exactly is the company doing in the driverless car space?

-In addition to Google, Alphabet owns a subsidiary known as Waymo, which is focused on the ridesharing industry.
-Like Tesla’s RoboTaxi, Alphabet’s Waymo provides a ridesharing service like Uber or Lyft but does so without drivers.
+In addition to Google, Alphabet owns a subsidiary known as Waymo, which is focused on the ride-hailing industry.
+Like Tesla’s RoboTaxi, Waymo provides a digital taxi service similar to Uber or Lyft, but does so without drivers.
 When you order a ride with Waymo, a car shows up, and off you go.

 Google actually is ahead of Tesla when it comes to implementing the autonomous taxi idea.
-In fact, Waymo One has already launched in Phoenix, Arizona, where Alphabet’s ridesharing robotic taxis are providing rides to residents and visitors.
+In fact, Waymo One has already launched in Phoenix, Arizona, where the company’s robotic taxis are providing rides to residents and visitors.
 When you get in the car, a screen shows you what the car is seeing, providing peace of mind while you travel in an entirely new way.

 Again, Alphabet isn’t a one-trick pony.
-When you invest in the company, you’ll be gaining exposure to a robotic ridesharing service, which is exciting, but you’ll also be gaining exposure to a tech company that has proven its dominance in search and advertising — two lucrative and highly competitive industries that require constant innovation.
+When you invest in the company, you’ll be gaining exposure to a robotic taxi service, which is exciting, but you’ll also be gaining exposure to a tech company that has proven its dominance in search and advertising — two lucrative and highly competitive industries that require constant innovation.

 All told, Alphabet is an alpha bet!